 With a clearer understanding of this valuable form of supplementary coverage, more people can grasp the fundamentals of medical gap insurance, explore its key features and benefits, and examine the types of expenses it typically covers for them.
 TRA is here to help you explore the concept of gap cover, truly understand how it works alongside medical aid, and delve into what it covers.

 So, let’s dive into the world of medical gap insurance and discover how it can offer a safety net against the escalating costs of healthcare.

-A gap cover policy is a short-term insurance product, designed to provide extra cover and financial protection to those already utilising medical aid.
-Gap cover can cover the cost of the shortfall between your medical scheme tariff and the rates charged by private healthcare providers.
+A gap cover policy is a short-term insurance product designed to work hand-in-hand with your medical aid to provide extra cover and financial protection to those already utilising medical aid.
+Gap cover can cover the shortfall cost between your medical scheme tariff and the rates charged by private healthcare providers.

-Depending on which policy type you choose, gap cover may cover all or part of the difference between the amount your medical scheme agrees to pay, and the full rates charged by the medical facility.
-Accordingly, gap cover plans are not stand-alone insurance policies, but are group supplemental health plans intended to augment your existing cover.
+Gap cover is applied to cover all or part of the difference between the amount your medical scheme agrees to pay and the full rates charged by the medical practitioner or facility.
+Depending on which policy type you choose, the cover will differ from policy to policy.
+Accordingly, gap cover plans are not stand-alone insurance policies but are group supplemental health plans intended to augment your existing cover.